WRITING SAMPLES

 Toby Green: Catch and Release

-This branching dialogue sheet shows how the confrontation can resolve through intimidation, persuasion, bribery, or violence, with skill checks and emotional beats that reflect the player's approach.
+Branching dialogue sheet from a Fallout: Cascadia quest.
+A confrontation with a desperate scavenger that can resolve through intimidation, persuasion, bribery, or violence, with skill checks and emotional beats reflecting the player’s approach.

 Cendelius Munia: The Mind Unbound

 Character brief for an original Skyrim quest antagonist.
-Includes biography, motivations, narrative role, physical appearance notes for artists, suggested voice direction for casting, and prop/costume details to help realize the character across disciplines.
+Biography, motivations, narrative role, physical appearance notes for artists, voice direction for casting, and prop details.
+A handoff document designed for use across disciplines.

 Tabletop Design